 If you’re about to embark on a swimming session, make sure you use leave-in conditioner before you take a dip.
 This prevents hair from soaking up the chlorine.
-Preferably use a swimming cap as well to protect your locks.
+Ideally, use a swimming cap as well to protect your locks.

 The Double-Looped Topknot

-Topknots keep your hair in place whilst you work out, but they can also damage it due to the amount of bobbles and grips required.
+Topknots keep your hair in place while you work out, but they can also damage it due to the amount of bobbles and grips required.
 Try splitting your hair in two and then looping it together as a way of keeping it in place with only one bobble.

 The Less-Is-More Approach

 If you’re styling your hair for the gym, try not to weigh it down by using too many products.
-Products will mix with any sweat on your scalp and will weigh hair down, making it look greasier.
+Products will mix with any sweat on your scalp and weigh hair down, making it look greasier.